pascaldekloe/enft/README.md

 Automated tests execute standalone with `npx hardhat test`.

+## Efficiency

+Contract deployement is rather heavy with 1.5 M gas for a `FixedNFTSet`.

+Token transfers come in 3 variations.

+1. A plain `transferFrom` as the onwer of a token costs 50 k gas.
+2. An `approve` costs 49 k gas, with 55 k gas on `tranferFrom`.
+3. A `setApprovalForAll` costs 47 k gas, with 50 k gas on `tranferFrom`.

 ## Use

 It is recommended to import contracts with a versioned path only.